ScooloV/bbpedia/docs/core_rules.md

 WILDLY INACCURATE PASSES
-If, when making the Passing Ability test, the dice roll is a 1 after modifierrs have been applied, the ball will deviate from the square occupied by the player performing the Pass action before landing.
+If, when making the Passing Ability test, the dice roll is a 1 after modifiers have been applied, the ball will deviate from the square occupied by the player performing the Pass action before landing.

 FUMBLED PASSES
 There is always a chance something will go horribly wrong and the pass will be fumbled:

-« If, when making the Passing Ability test, a natural 1 is
+* If, when making the Passing Ability test, a natural 1 is

 rolled, the pass has been fumbled.

-« If the player has a PA of '-', the pass is
+* If the player has a PA of '-', the pass is

 automatically fumbled.